Proud Warrior Race Guy: Humanity as a whole has to be this just to survive by the point the story begins proper.

 A Kind of One: The first and the last of the Mark-5 Jaegers ever built.

 Cherno Alpha is a Mark-1 Russian Jaeger.
-Piloted by Sasha Kaidonovsky and her husband Aleksis, Cherno Alpha is the last of the Mark-1 Jaeger series and the oldest Jaeger still active in combat.
+Piloted by Sasha Kaidonovsky and her husband Aleksis, Cherno Alpha is the last of the Mark-1 Jaeger series and the oldest Jaeger still active.
 It was assigned to the Vladivostok Shatterdome alongside Eden Assassin and Nova Hyperion, and had a kill count of six Kaiju prior to its destruction.

 The Big Guy: The largest and heaviest of the remaining active Jaegers, with a bulky appearance to match.

 Cranial Processing Unit: One of the only Jaegers to avert this.
-According to the Jaeger Designer program and blueprints◊ on the official website, Cherno Alpha's cockpit is chest-mounted, and the giant cylindrical "head" serves as a fuel storage container (and as a giant decoy for any Kaiju trying to kill the Jaeger by destroying its head).
+According to the Jaeger Designer program and blueprints◊ on the official website, Cherno Alpha's connpod is chest-mounted.
+The giant cylindrical "head" actually contains a nuclear reactor and fuel storage tanks, in essence acting as a decoy for any Kaiju trying to disable the Jaeger by destroying its head.

 Power Fist: Cherno Alpha's signature "Tesla Fists" are disproportionately large when compared to the rest of the Jaeger.
 Much like Gipsy Danger's "Elbow Rockets", they're equipped with hydraulic mechanisms that extend to add extra impetus to punches.